mikeprivette/mikeprivette.github.io/README.md

 ## Advising

 Mike advises and mentors companies of various sizes from a technology and cybersecurity standpoint.
-Use the links above to see if there is mutual fit.
+Use the links above to connect with Mike to see if there is mutual fit.